modelica/ModelicaConference2021/proceedings/authors/MartinOtter.md

 <td><pre>
 @InProceedings{modelica.org:Lenord:2021,
-  title = {eFMI: An open standard for physical models in embedded software}, author = {Oliver Lenord and Martin Otter and Christoff Bürger and Michael Hussmann and Pierre Le Bihan and Jörg Niere and Andreas Pfeiffer and Robert Reicherdt and Kai Werther}, pages = {57--71}, doi = {10.3384/ecp2118157}, booktitle = {Proceedings of the 14th International Modelica Conference},
+  title = {eFMI: An open standard for physical models in embedded software}, author = {Oliver Lenord and Martin Otter and Christoff B\&quot;urger and Michael Hussmann and Pierre Le Bihan and J\&quot;org Niere and Andreas Pfeiffer and Robert Reicherdt and Kai Werther}, pages = {57--71}, doi = {10.3384/ecp2118157}, booktitle = {Proceedings of the 14th International Modelica Conference},